germinateplatform/germinate-training/flapjack-2.md

 <a href="https://www.youtube.com/watch?v=nVh_V5TZ_38"><img src="https://img.youtube.com/vi/nVh_V5TZ_38/0.jpg" width="25%"></a>

-This tutorial has explained how to download Flapjack and we’ve had a quick look at the initial user interface.
+This tutorial has explained how to download Flapjack and we've had a quick look at the initial user interface.
 We are now ready to import our data and create a flapjack project so check out the next tutorial for project input file details.

 # Tasks